skybert/skybert-net/src/pages/cv.md

 product development with most or all of my commits going into production rather than into PoCs.

-## Escenic Senior consultant
-October 2005 – November 2008 (3 years 2 months)
+## Escenic, Senior consultant, October 2005 – November 2008 (3 years 2 months)

 I worked with some of the biggest newspapers in Europe, helping them on-site primarily with production environments: Unix, Linux, DBs,